 Hinetewai

-Hinetewai is descended from Hawea, Rapuwai, Waitaha, Māmoe and Tahu.
+Hinetewai descends from Hawea, Rapuwai, Waitaha, Māmoe and Tahu.

 Hinetewai is currently working for Nurse Maude Palliative Care Service as the Māori Liaison, a role which has recently been established to offer support to Māori engaging the service and providing education and support to staff.